AlexJReid/blog/content/posts/tinyblok/index.md

 Monoblok interprets the DSL, tinyblok uses codegen to keep things as light as possible.

-The thing that makes the two-implementation story tolerable is that the ops themselves aren't duplicated. `deadband`, `moving-avg`, `rising-edge`, `throttle`, and friends live in a small kernel that both monoblok and tinyblok call into.
-Monoblok walks the parsed tree at runtime and calls the kernel; tinyblok's codegen emits straight-line Zig that calls the same kernel.
+The fork isn't so bad as the ops themselves aren't duplicated. `deadband`, `moving-avg`, `rising-edge`, `throttle`, and friends live in a small kernel that both monoblok and tinyblok share.
+Monoblok walks the parsed tree at runtime and calls the kernel; whereas tinyblok's codegen emits straight-line Zig that calls the same kernel.
 The DSL has one implementation of what each op _means_; the two backends just differ on how they get there.

-This keeps the cost of new ops bearable.
-Adding one is: write the op in the shared kernel, teach the runtime walker to dispatch to it (monoblok), teach the codegen to emit a call to it (tinyblok).
+Adding one?
+Write the op in the shared kernel, teach the runtime walker to dispatch to it (monoblok), teach the codegen to emit a call to it (tinyblok).
 Two light touches, not two parallel implementations to keep in sync.

 ## Drivers are just functions

-A `pump` form points at a function; that's the entire driver contract.
+A `pump` form points at a function :fn ... and that's the entire driver contract.
 Codegen turns it into an `extern fn` declaration on the Zig side and an entry in a static table the C side reads.
-Either language can satisfy the contract, so an IDF-touching sensor is a C function and a pure-compute source is an exported Zig function with `callconv(.c)`.
+Either language can use this, so an IDF-touching sensor would likely be a C function and a pure-compute source is an exported Zig function with `callconv(.c)`.
 Adding a sensor is one function and one line of patchbay.

 The C side wires that table into IDF's native event loop: each pump gets an `esp_timer` armed at its `:hz`, the timer posts onto a private `esp_event` base, and a single handler dispatches back into Zig.
 Sample read, format, rule eval all run on the event task; the main Zig loop only drains the network.